 In order for the VLT decays into the dark photon to be dominant, we follow the model discussed in-depth in \cite{Kim:2019oyh}, where a new Abelian gauge symmetry $U(1)_d$ is introduced whose gauge boson is the dark photon itself (i.e., SM is extended to $SU(3) \times SU(2)_L \times U(1)_Y \times U(1)_d$).
 The SM particles are singlets under this new symmetry while the VLT has a charge $+1$.
 Specifically, this VLT is a singlet under $SU(2)_L$ with SM hypercharge $Y = 2/3$.
-With this, the dark photon gauge boson kinetically mixes with the SM $U(1)_Y$ field.
+The details of the field content and their corresponding charges are given in Table \ref{tab:qm}.
+Again, we defer the discussion of the full model with the relevant expressions for the Lagrangians and interactions in \cite{Kim:2019oyh} where it was fully worked out.
+We simply state that in addition to the usual SM parameters, the new external free parameters that are added are: the VLT mass $M_{VLT}$, mass of the dark photon $m_{\gamma_d}$, the dark sector Higgs boson vev $v_d$, the dark kinetic mixing parameter $\varepsilon$, the top-VLT mixing angle $\sin{\theta_{l}^{t}}$, the scalar mixing angle between the Higgs boson and dark Higgs boson $\sin{\theta_S}$, and the dark Higgs mass $m_{H_d}$.
+In this model, the dark photon gauge boson kinetically mixes with the SM $U(1)_Y$ field.
 While this opens up a decay channel of VLT into the dark photon (plus top), its decay into fully SM final states (such as $W/Z/h$ plus top) is still feasible.
-To enhance the former, we take the $U(1)_d$ scale to be significantly smaller than the electroweak scale ($m_{\gamma_d} << m_Z$) since the partial widths of VLT decay into $\gamma_d$ relative to SM electroweak bosons is proportional to $(v_{EW}/v_d)^2$, where $v_{EW} = 246$ GeV is the Higgs boson vacuum expectation value (vev) and $v_d$ is the vev of the dark sector Higgs boson.
+To enhance the former, we take the $U(1)_d$ scale to be significantly smaller than the electroweak scale ($m_{\gamma_d} \ll m_Z$) since the partial widths of VLT decay into $\gamma_d$ relative to SM electroweak bosons is proportional to $(v_{EW}/v_d)^2$, where $v_{EW} = 246$ GeV is the Higgs boson vacuum expectation value (vev) and $v_d$ is the vev of the dark sector Higgs boson.